chef/chef-client-docs/content/kitchen/using_test_kitchen.md

 ## Habitat-based changes

 The Chef Infra Client 19 will be accessible using Habitat instead of the public Omnitruck APIs.
-Consequently, we have updated the provisioner to facilitate the installation of the Habitat-based Chef Infra Client, including passing through the license required from `kitchen.yml` file.
+Consequently, we've updated the provisioner to facilitate the installation of the Habitat-based Chef Infra Client, including passing through the license required from `kitchen.yml` file.